Poland: Thousands protest government proposal to punish judges | DW | 18.12.2019

 "No serious state can allow some judges to question the ability to make appointments or the sentences and decisions made by other judges,'' Morawiecki said on Tuesday.

-The Law and Justice party have been in power since 2015 and have been recently re-elected.
+The Law and Justice party has been in power since 2015 and was recently re-elected.
 Over the course of the last four years they took over the Constitutional Tribunal, the public prosecution system.
 The EU blocked key measures that would have given them control of the Supreme Court too.

 ed/se (AP, AFP)